 “As we continue to fight the battle against police brutality and systemic racism in America, The Hate U Give serves as a much needed literary ramrod.”— Jason Reynolds, bestselling co-author of All American Boys

 For its “pointed examinations of gun violence, racial profiling, and political activism,” Angie Thomas’s The Hate U Give has become an instant masterwork of the YA genre: called “a stunning, brilliant, gut-wrenching novel that will be remembered as a classic of our time” by The Fault in Our Stars author John Green.
 Part of a 13-house publishing auction, the novel is now a major motion picture.
 The Hate U Give explores the world of sixteen-year-old Starr Carter: a girl who walks a careful line between her upper-crust prep school and the poverty-stricken neighborhood where she grew up.
 But when she witnesses a police officer shooting her best friend Khalil—an unarmed youth—Starr is plunged into even more uncertainty.
-Thomas’ second novel, On the Come Up, is about what it means to be young and black in America, when freedom of speech isn’t always free.
+Thomas’ second novel, On the Come Up, follows a talented teen rapper, Bri, and explores what it means to be young and black in America, when freedom of speech isn’t always free.
 It “feels like an event of political urgency,” says The Times, “a love letter to hip hop, to family, to Michael B. Jordan...to any pop culture that holds a mirror so that kids like Bri can see themselves too.”

 Angie Thomas is the recipient of the 2018 William C. Morris Award and the 2018 Waterstones Children’s Book Prize, and was nominated for the Michael L. Printz Award and the Coretta Scott King Award.
 She is the inaugural winner of the Walter Dean Myers Grant, awarded by We Need Diverse Books.
 Born, raised, and still residing in Jackson, Mississippi—and a former teen rapper—she holds a BFA in Creative Writing from Belhaven University and an unofficial degree in hip hop.